yudium/twitter/backend/documentation/Validator.md

 ## Problem

 The codebase need mechanism to validate input when request comes in.
-There are several libraries out there that serve this purpose but now we don't need to early depend on them until it is proved complex and time consuming.
+There are several libraries out there that can handle this and to avoid early adoption and unnecessary dependencies right now we are going to use our validator until we find out our cases need more complex validators.